AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting `AFL_KEEP_TIMEOUTS` will keep longer running inputs if they reach new coverage

+  - On the contrary, if you are not interested in any timeouts, you can set `AFL_IGNORE_TIMEOUTS` to get a bit of speed instead.

   - `AFL_EXIT_ON_SEED_ISSUES` will restore the vanilla afl-fuzz behavior which does not allow crashes or timeout seeds in the initial -i corpus.